 - Make a copy of all documentation before it is sent.

+The amount of time you're given to an RFE will largely depend on the level of difficulty surrounding the requirements of the request.
+Most applicants are given between 30 and 84 days to submit a response.
 One of the most important aspects of responding to an RFE is meeting the specified deadline from USCIS.
-The sooner youre able to provide USCIS with the documents requested, the better your chances of a prompt and accurate response.
+The sooner you're able to provide USCIS with the documents requested, the better your chances of a prompt and accurate response.
 If you were to miss the deadline in answering an RFE, you might need to file an appeal to reopen your application.
 This is a step that should be avoided.

 What Happens Next?

 When USCIS issues an RFE, the processing of your original application will stop.
 Once you submit the appropriate paperwork in response to the RFE, you can expect to hear back from USCIS within the next 60 days about their decision or what further action is needed.
 If you don't respond to the RFE in time, USCIS will only base their decision on what information you initially provided and will most likely deny the application.